galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 > It's worth noting that getting the phylogeny from a set of genes -- what we often call a *gene tree* -- might *not* > give us the phylogeny of the species that house those genes, *even if we get everything right!*
 >
-> This happens because there are other processes that can lead to the so-called gene tree not being the same as the species tree:
+> This happens because there are other processes that can lead to the so-called "gene tree" not being the same as the species tree:
 >	- lateral gene transfer events
 >	- gene duplication
 >	- gene loss and incomplete lineage sorting